Why Korean Sentence Structure Feels Backwards - And What Actually Helps

 Korean Is More Flexible Than You Think — Use That

-The single most reassuring thing I tell beginners about Korean sentence structure is this: Korean will work with you more than you expect.
+The thing I tell every beginner eventually: Korean will work with you more than you think.

 English word order is rigid.
 Move the verb in an English sentence and the meaning collapses or changes entirely.
 Korean is built differently.
 The particles do the heavy grammatical lifting, which means the words themselves can move around with more freedom.
 You can front an element for emphasis.
 You can restructure for rhythm.
 You can drop the subject, rearrange the object, place the time expression almost anywhere — and as long as the particles and the verb ending are right, the sentence holds.

 Build the structure.
 Learn the particles.
 Trust the verb ending.
-And then let the language be as flexible as it actually is.
+Korean will meet you halfway.

 Instant access • No spam • 100% free